 Liquid assets are comprised of cash and balances at central banks, loans and advances to banks, debt securities at amortised cost, financial assets at FVOCI and certain financial assets at FVTPL (excluding balances in Wealth and Insurance).
-See page 16 for further details.

-Loan to deposit ratio is calculated as being net loans and advances to customers divided by customer accounts.
+Loan to deposit ratio is calculated as being net loans and advances to customers divided by customer deposits.